haslamdb/mgml_sampledb/VIRTUAL_ENVIRONMENT_GUIDE.md

 ## 💡 Pro Tips

+- Use the `mgml` alias to quickly jump to your project from anywhere
 - Use `Ctrl+K` to quickly focus the search bar
 - Double-click table rows to edit records
 - Use the batch actions for efficient sample management